K-Dramas To Watch In March 2017 — What Korean Dramas Should You Check Out?

 The K-drama is about the personal growth of introverted CEO of Silent Monster, an extension of public relations firm Brain PR, Eun Hwan Ki (Yeon Woo Jin).
 He takes steps to slowly and surely come out of his shell to make sure Silent Monster succeeds while trying to romance his extroverted employee, Chae Ro Woon (Park Hye Soo).
 With only four more episodes left to air, the only conflict that needs to be resolved is the one in the very beginning pertaining to Brain PR itself.

 The finale of Introverted Boss airs on Tuesday, March 14, at 11 p.m.
 KST.
-For those who do not have access to the Korean cable network, it can be viewed on it can be viewed on DramaFever by its other title My Shy Boss and OnDemandKorea depending on region.
+For those who do not have access to the Korean cable network, it can be viewed on it can be viewed on DramaFever by its other title, My Shy Boss, and OnDemandKorea depending on region.

 Defendant (March 21) — Currently the most popular K-drama on Korean public television this season, Defendant leads the way as K-drama fans transition from light-hearted romantic comedies to suspenseful melodramas.